Blog

 Why does diversification reduce risk?

 When two assets do not rise and fall at exactly the same time, their variations partially offset each other.
 The declines of one are cushioned by the stability or rise of the other.
 Mathematically, a portfolio's risk is not the average of its components' risks: it is lower as soon as the correlations are imperfect.
-That is what makes diversification so powerful.

 What is correlation and why is it central?